Dili Municipality

 Dili Municipality (Município Díli, Munisípiu Dili) is one of the 14 municipalities, formerly districts, of Timor-Leste, and includes the national capital Dili.
 The municipality had a population of 277,279 as of 2015, most of whom live in the capital city.

-Etymology
+Toponymy

 Several explanations have been proffered for the origin of the municipality's name.
 It is often explained, including by the municipality's own website, as being derived from the Tetum word ai-dila, which means pawpaw.
 According to Australian linguist, ethnologist and historian Geoffrey Hull, however, that explanation is phonologically and historically implausible, as the language spoken in the area now known as Dili before the Portuguese established their seat of administration there in 1769 was Mambai, not Tetum.
 Hull describes such explanations as "folk etymology".